JiayiGuan97/heinz-95729-project/web/ml/README.md

 python knn.py
 ```

-For single usage, the user will need to input the restaurant features listed in "features.txt".
+For single usage, the user will need to run knn_old.py and input the restaurant features listed in "features.txt".

 For example, the user can input "Cab" as a feature.
 Also, the user can input several features as "Cab, American".
 Capitalized and comma-splitted.